MaksymPylypenko/PasswordCracker/README.md

 `[1][0][0]`, `[2][0][0]` ... `[9][0][0]`, `[0][1][0]`

-If we repeat this proccess we would iterate all possible digits of length 3
+If we repeat this process we would iterate all possible digits of length 3

 `[0][0][0]` --> `[9][9][9]`